xwu4/Anime-nlp/README.md

 # Anime-nlp

-The final complete model is in
+The final complete model is in combined_final.ipynb.
+The dataset used is in the data folder.